 A few days later…

-- Painful sores may develop in the mouth.
+- Painful sores may develop in the back of the throat

 It usually clears up in 7 to 10 days without treatment.